Planning your procurement

 Annual procurement plans

-Explains what must be included in an agency's Annual Procurement Plan.
+Explains what must be included in an agency's Annual Procurement Plan and when they are due.

 Significant procurement plans